Pucho Fernández: Biography

-Fernández was born on September 2, 1927 in La Habana, Cuba.
+Fernández was born on September 2, 1927, in La Habana, Cuba.
 He started working theater in Cuba when he was only 13 years old doing several minor jobs behind the curtains.
 However, he quickly started performing with his father in his show La Tremenda Corte.

 In 1954, he came to Puerto Rico and was quickly hired as floor coordinator for Telemundo due to his knowledge of both English and Spanish.
 He was also the technical coordinator of El caso de la mujer asesinadita, one of the first Puerto Rican telenovelas.
 He also worked with producers Henry Lafont, Gaspar Pumarejo, Luis Vigoreaux, Marta Silva, and Fernando Hidalgo.
 Later on, he started performing comedy sketches in El Show del Mediodía at WAPA-TV.

-One of Fernández' more famous roles was in El Barrio Cuatro Calles, where he played the role of Pepón, one of the owners of two bakeries located one in front of the other both competing for customers and sales.
-Later on, the comedy took another route where Fernández' character became "Superpan", a superhero spoof like Chespirito's El Chapulín Colorado (Mexico), which airs on Opponent tv channel in Puerto Rico, WKAQ-TV.
+One of Fernández' more famous roles was in El Barrio Cuatro Calles, where he played the role of Pepón, one of the owners of two bakeries located one in front of the other and both competing for customers and sales.
+Later on, the comedy took another route where Fernández' character became "Superpan", a superhero spoof like Chespirito's El Chapulín Colorado (Mexico), which airs on opponent television channel in Puerto Rico, WKAQ-TV.